Microchip-MPLAB-Harmony/bootloader_apps_i2c/apps/i2c_bootloader/docs/readme_sam_e54_xpro.md

 3. Open the test application project *test_app/firmware/sam_e54_xpro.X* in the IDE
 4. Build the project to generate the binary **(Do not program the binary)**

-5. Copy the application binary into the SD card and insert the SD card in the SD card slot
+5. Copy the application binary into the SD card and insert the SD card in the SD card slot available on the  [SAM E54 Xplained Pro Evaluation Kit](https://www.microchip.com/developmenttools/ProductDetails/atsame54-xpro)

 6. Open the Terminal application (Ex.:Tera Term) on the computer
 7. Configure the serial port settings for **Host Development kit** as follows: